-The subject County right-of-way area is located in the RA (Residential Agricultural) zone district, a designation in which Wireless Communications Facilities (WCFs) are "discouraged" but still allowed in the County's WCF Ordinance if they are "collocated" (i.e., antennas of multiple service providers on a single pole or roof) on an existing WCF tower or structure.
+The subject parcels are located in the SU (Special Use) zone district, a designation in which Wireless Communications Facilities (WCFs) are "discouraged" but still allowed in the County's WCF Ordinance if they are "collocated" (i.e., antennas of multiple service providers on a single pole or roof) on an existing WCF tower or structure.
 Utility pole mounted microcells are also considered to be a type of collocation in the WCF Ordinance.
-Since the proposed WCF is a utility pole mounted microcell as part of a Distributed Antenna System (DAS), it is therefore allowed in the RA zone district.
-The proposed DAS node/microcell WCF is an allowed use within the zone district, and the zoning is consistent with the site's (R-S) Suburban Residential General Plan designation.
+Since the proposed WCF is a utility pole mounted microcell as part of a Distributed Antenna System (DAS), it is therefore allowed in the SU zone district.
+The proposed DAS node/microcell WCF is an allowed use within the zone district, and the zoning is consistent with the site's (R-R) Rural Residential General Plan designation.